AmyChude/Project1-Team3/project-plan.md

 ### Unit Tests ~ Rihab
 - Creating unit tests to cover the ETL Process

-### stitching the ELT pipeline together, adding logging and creating the Dockerfile for the docker image ~ Uzo, Rihab
+### Stitching the ELT pipeline together, adding logging and creating the Dockerfile for the docker image ~ Uzo, Rihab
 -  Metadata logs.
--  Build Docker image.
+-  Build a Docker image.
 -  Deploy Docker container
-### creating the required AWS services (e.g. RDS, ECR, S3, ECS) ~ Akos, Uzo
+### Creating the required AWS services (e.g. RDS, ECR, S3, ECS) ~ Akos, Uzo

 ### Documentation and preparing slides for the presentation ~ Uzo, Rihab, Akos